Frequently Asked Questions

 Probably not.
 But most people (including the Jewish people) don't really understand the term

 "Jew".
-The Jews are not Israel, but they are a subset of Israel.
+The Jews do not represent all Israel, for they are simply a subset of Israel.

 Jacob (whose name was changed to "Israel") had 12 sons, the fourth being